 Here’s where you can find mobile 5G in the U.S., no matter which carrier you’re on.

 It’s important to note that AT&T really wants you to think you’re always on 5G.
 If you don’t have a 5G-compatible phone, you may still get a little icon saying that you’re on “5GE,” but that’s not really 5G at all — it’s just AT&T’s new marketing name for 4G.
 Only when you see “5G” or “5G+” in your status bar will you be taking advantage of real5G service.

-T-Mobile was the first carrier to deploy its nationwide 5G network, however that network also relies largely on Sub-6 spectrum, so it won’t be as fast as the mmWave networks that some expect when they hear the term “5G” or see carrier TV commercials.
+T-Mobile was the first carrier to deploy a nationwide 5G network, however that network also relies largely on Sub-6 spectrum, so it won’t be as fast as the mmWave networks that some expect when they hear the term “5G” or see carrier TV commercials.
 T-Mobile’s strategy has focused on building out Sub-6 5G to the exact same towers that currently carry 4G, so its network footprint is nearly the same for both.